scrabbletank/farhome-rules/rulesdoc.md

 You shroud a 5x5 area centered on a point in range in a consuming darkness that extinguishes mundane light.
 All tiles in the area are treated as being in complete darkness.
 Any creatures that enter the darkness for the first time this round or start their turn there makes a stamina save against your spellcasting roll.
 On fail they are blind until the end of their next turn.
 If a creature is maintaining a _Light_ spell inside the darkness they must make a spellcasting roll against your spellcasting roll, ending the spell on fail.

-The area of the darkness increases by 2 for every level above 3rd.
+The area of the darkness increases by 2 for every level cast above 3rd.

 ___